plone/plone.api/docs/portal.md

 ## Get navigation root

-In multilingual or multi-site Plone installations you probably want to get the language-specific navigation root object, not the top portal object.
+In multilingual or multi-site Plone installations, you probably want to get the language-specific navigation root object, not the top portal object.

 You do this with {meth}`api.portal.get_navigation_root()`.